 “Until the women of Ireland are free, the men will not achieve emancipation.”
 [Hanna Sheehy-Skeffington, 1909]

 Hanna Sheehy-Skefffington, born 24 May 1877, was one of Ireland’s most ardent promoters of women’s rights.
 She was an influential figure during the suffragette movement, tirelessly campaigning for the equal status of men and women in Ireland.

-In her fight for women’s emancipation, however, Skeffington did not restrict her activities to print.
-Like so many who decide to go against the grain, Skeffington forwent the security that conformity brings.
+In her fight for women’s emancipation, however, Hanna did not restrict her activities to print.
+Like so many who decide to go against the grain, Hanna forwent the security that conformity brings.
 Her participation in the events of June 13th, 1912 demonstrates this clearly.
-Along with many other women in Dublin city that day, Skeffington took part in the act of symbolically smashing male rule in Ireland by throwing rocks at Dublin Castle’s windows, a reaction to the exclusion of women from the franchise of the third Home Rule Bill.
-This resulted in the loss of her teaching job, but she was one among many who risked arrest to fight against the curbs placed on women’s freedom of lifestyle.
+Along with eight other women in Dublin city that day, Hanna took part in the act of symbolically smashing male rule in Ireland by breaking Dublin Castle’s windows with a ‘cherry stick’, a reaction to the exclusion of women from the franchise of the third Home Rule Bill.
+She was arrested and sentenced to two months imprisonment.
+This resulted in the loss of her teaching job, but she was one among several who risked much to fight against the curbs placed on women’s freedom of lifestyle.